former Bankstown City

-Bankstown City is located in Sydney’s south-western suburbs, between 13 and 23 kilometres south-west of the Sydney GPO.
-Bankstown City is bounded by Parramatta City and the Auburn and Strathfield Council areas in the north, Canterbury and Hurstville Cities in the east, Liverpool City and Sutherland Shire in the south, and Fairfield City in the west.
-The City's boundaries are the Prospect water supply pipeline in the north, Roberts Road, Juno Parade, Koala Road, Punchbowl Road, Canterbury Road and Salt Pan Creek in the east, the Georges River in the south, and the Georges River, Prospect Creek, the Hume Highway and Woodville Road in the west.
+The former Bankstown City is located in Sydney’s south-western suburbs, between 13 and 23 kilometres south-west of the Sydney GPO.
+The former Bankstown City is bounded by the Cumberland Council area and the Strathfield Council area in the north, the former Canterbury City and the Georges River Council area in the east, Sutherland Shire in the south, Liverpool City in the south-west, and Fairfield City in the north-west.
+The former City's boundaries are the Prospect water supply pipeline in the north, Roberts Road, Juno Parade, Koala Road, Punchbowl Road, Canterbury Road and Salt Pan Creek in the east, the Georges River in the south, and the Georges River, Prospect Creek, the Hume Highway and Woodville Road in the west.

-Bankstown is named in honour of Sir Joseph Banks, the botanist.
+The former Bankstown City is named in honour of Sir Joseph Banks, the botanist.

 2016 ABS ERP

 hectares (77 Km2)